Your money-making expert. Financial journalist, TV and radio personality.

 If you have been through problems and have come out the other side, your insight and hard-earned wisdom could be a life-saver to others.

-If you want other people to read your blog, let your friends know about it and ask them to tell their friends too.
+If you want other people to read your blog, let your friends know about it and ask them to tell anyone they think might enjoy or benefit from reading it too.

 Once you’ve managed to get a bit of blogging momentum going, it’s time to make some money.